fraterrisus/league-sim/README.md

 captured everything that can go wrong during parsing, but hopefully it will at least pop up a dialog box with the Exception message.
 Good luck.

-If the division tables come up and the dropdown on the right is populated with match days, then you're good to go.
+If the division tables come up, you're good to go.
+Head to the Games menu and pick "Edit Match Days".
+Click the stack button to create a new Match Day, give it a name, and hit OK.
+For the sake of demonstration, close that dialog and go back to the main window.
+Make sure your new Match Day is selected in the dropdown.

-Head to the Games menu and pick "Add Game" (or Ctrl-Shift-G) to add a game to the current match day.
-Unfortunately there's not currently any way to edit or reorder games, but you can always save the league file, edit it by hand, and reload.
+Now to back to the "Games" menu and pick "Edit Games".
+Click the stack button to create a new Game, pick the Home and Away teams, and click OK.
+Feel free to do that a few more times, and play around with the reordering buttons too.

-When you fill in the score for a game (both teams!), the division tables should automatically recalculate.
+Once you're back on the main screen, you can fill in the score for your new games.
+Once you do that, the division tables should automatically recalculate.
 Keep in mind that the tables are only showing you the *current* match day and all previous results.
-You can see this by cycling through the match day dropdown (or using the arrow buttons on either side to move one match day at a time).
+If you have multiple match days with filled out games, you can see this effect by cycling through the match day dropdown (or using the arrow buttons on either side to move one match day at a time).

 Use File > Save (or Ctrl-S) to save any changes you've made to the league file.